Myanmar junta executes leading democracy activists - KTVZ

 Rights groups say these secretive military tribunals deny the chance to a fair trial and are designed for speedy — and almost certain — convictions, regardless of evidence.

+United Nations Special Rapporteur on the situation of human rights in Myanmar, Tom Andrews, said in a statement Monday he was “outraged and devastated” by the executions.

+“My heart goes out to their families, friends and loved ones and indeed all the people of Myanmar who are victims of the junta’s escalating atrocities,” he said.
+“These individuals were tried, convicted, and sentenced by a military tribunal without the right of appeal and reportedly without legal counsel, in violation of international human rights law.”

-“Myanmar military courts’ disregard of basic rights was evident in the farcical trials and death sentences of Phyo Zayar Thaw and Ko Jimmy,” Manny Maung, Myanmar researcher at Human Rights Watch said in a statement in June.
-“These secretive tribunals with their lightning convictions are aimed at chilling any dissent against the military junta.”
+Manny Maung, Myanmar researcher at Human Rights Watch said in a statement in June: “Myanmar military courts’ disregard of basic rights was evident in the farcical trials and death sentences of Phyo Zayar Thaw and Ko Jimmy.”

+“These secretive tribunals with their lightning convictions are aimed at chilling any dissent against the military junta,” the statement said.

 A spokesperson for United Nations Secretary-General António Guterres said earlier the UN was “deeply troubled” by the decision to execute the men, calling it a “blatant violation of the right to life, liberty and security of person,” referring to an article in the Universal Declaration of Human Rights.